Drayux/Catalyst/Install/06a-gnome.md

 Additionally, I noticed some weird networking behavior on Chitin as well, however I have not done much testing with this, beyond seeing that restarting NetworkManager also frequently solves the issues at hand.

 In conclusion, this may not be a gnome issue, rather a NetworkManager issue, or possibly even an issue with OpenRC and sleep states, or simply the service scripts provided by the Artix compatibility package.

+> **Possible Resolution**
+Disabling wifi when on a wired connection appears to allow the ethernet to function as intended.

 ### Gnome control panel
 - Crashes with the search indexer locations option